• Skip to primary navigation

 some notes on patty cakes:

 • I used 3 oz 48% sweetened german baker's chocolate, 2 oz milk chocolate morsels, and 2 oz unsweetened baker's chocolate for my Patty Cakes, but you can use any chocolate you like — milk, dark, semi-sweet, a blend of all three, etc. Bakers chocolate, melting discs, or feves are ideal here.
-Chocolate chips will work, but have stabilizers in them to help retain their pointy shapes, which makes them harder to melt.
+Chocolate chips will also work just fine.

 • Do NOT use "natural" peanut butter or any peanut butter where you can see the visible separation of PB and oil in the jar.
 Your sandwiches will collapse on themselves and slide apart in the chocolate.
 This is a JIF-or-bust situation.